 Many people ask me how they can take a next step in their learning about applied systems thinking.
 In this post, I’ll offer a few resources for those next steps.
 The resources for learning systems thinking are excellent and abundant!!
-They include: books, articles, online courses, online videos and podcasts, and project-based coaching.
+They include: books, articles, online courses, online videos and podcasts, and project-based capacity building.
 Many of the resources are free, and the books are quite inexpensive.
 The only other costs are for online courses, reasonably priced considering the depth of the material, and project coaching.

 Here are a few books that I consider basic as you deepen your knowledge in the field.